Exclusive: Goldman Sachs' Latam investment bank chief to leave - source

-NEW YORK/MEXICO CITY Martin Werner, co-head of Goldman Sachs' investment banking business in Latin America, will depart the Wall Street bank at the end of this year, according to a person familiar with the situation.
+MEXICO CITY/NEW YORK (Reuters) - Martin Werner, co-head of Goldman Sachs' investment banking business in Latin America, will depart the Wall Street bank at the end of this year, according to a person familiar with the situation.

-Werner, who also runs Goldman's investment banking business in Mexico, told the Mexico office last week he was leaving after 16 years at the bank.
+Werner, who also runs Goldman's investment banking business in Mexico, told the Mexico office last week he was retiring after 16 years at the bank.

 A spokesman for Goldman Sachs in New York declined to comment.
 Werner did not immediately reply to an email seeking comment.